themeteorchef/saas-stripe/saas-stripe.md

   </div>
 </template>
 ```

 A few things to pay attention to.
 First, we display the user's current plan information (number of lists used of those available) by accessing our `{{plan}}` template helper from earlier.
-This is straight forward: we're just outputting the values to the page.
+This is straightforward: we're just outputting the values to the page.
 But just beneath that...wait, woah, what is that?
 A usage bar!

 <p class="block-header">/client/views/authenticated/billing/_billing-overview.html</p>
 ```.lang-markup